carlocastoldi/qupath-extension-braian/README.md

 Up until QuPath 0.5.1 (included), new extension releases are notified by QuPath on startups.
 You'll then be able to update them through QuPath's extension manager with one click.\
 From QuPath 0.6.+, extensions installed manually no longer receive updates.

-### With QuPath 0.6.+ _Catalogs_
-Since QuPath 0.6.+, if you want to install third-party extensions and keep them up to date, you'll have to add a third-party _Catalog_ to your QuPath installation.\
-For BraiAn, you can do this by:
-+ Opening QuPath's extension manager by clicking on `Extensions` -> `Manage extensions` in QuPath;
-+ Clicking on `Manage extension catalogs`;
-+ Pasting the following URL, and then clicking on the `Add` button: `https://github.com/carlocastoldi/qupath-extension-braian-catalog`;
-+ Clicking on the + symbol next to BraiAn extension in the extension manager.
 ## Contributing

 We decided to publish the BraiAn pipeline (i.e. this QuPath extension and the twin [python libray](https://codeberg.org/SilvaLab/BraiAn)) with the most libre licence possible because we find maximum value in learning from others and sharing our own—small—knowledge.